-(i) CHEATING - Cheating is the use of unauthorized materials or receiving unauthorized assistance, acquiring un-acknowledgeable materials, information, or study aides in any academic exercise.
-The use of books, notes, electronic devices, calculators, and conversation (verbal and non-verbal) with others is restricted or forbidden during specific academic exercises.
-Examples of cheating may include: copying the work of another student during an examination or other academic exercise, study sheets, exams or other materials during an exam or collaborating with another student during an exam or academic exercise.
+- Academic dishonesty occurs when students obtain or assist others in obtaining credit for academic work which is not their own.
+Various ways in which the Academic Integrity Policy can be violated are described below - CHEATING Cheating is the use of unauthorized materials or receiving unauthorized assistance, acquiring un-acknowledgeable materials, information, or study aides in any academic exercise.
+The use of books, notes, electronic devices, calculators, and conversation (verbal and non-verbal) with others is restricted or forbidden during specific academic exercises. - Examples of cheating may include: - Copying the work of another student during an examination or other academic exercise. - Copying or sharing answers between classes. - Using or possessing unauthorized notes, study sheets, exams or other materials during an exam. - Collaborating with another student during an exam or academic exercise. - PLAGIARISM Plagiarism is the representation of the words or ideas of another as one's own in any academic exercise.
+Appropriate acknowledgement is required when material from another source which is in print form, electronic form or other medium which is paraphrased or summarized. - Examples of plagiarism include: - Failure to use quotation marks when directly quoting a source.

-(ii) PLAGIARISM - Plagiarism is the representation of the words or ideas of another as one's own in any academic exercise.
-Appropriate acknowledgement is required when material from another source which is in print form, electronic form or other medium which is paraphrased or summarized.
-Examples of plagiarism include: failure to use quotation marks when directly quoting a source, failure to document distinctive ideas from a source (common knowledge information such as names and basic scientific law need not be referenced) word-for-word or mosaic (rearrangement or rewording without documentation), and indirect (paraphrasing of a passage without documentation) fabricating or inventing sources or data, and copying information from computer-based sources (i.e. the internet).
-2

-(iii) FACILITATING ACADEMIC DISHONESTY - Students should not knowingly or negligently allow their academic work to be used by other students and presented as another's work.
+- Failure to document distinctive ideas from a source (common knowledge information such as names and basic scientific law need not be referenced) word-for-word or mosaic (rearrangement or rewording without documentation). - Indirect (paraphrasing of a passage without documentation) fabricating or inventing sources or data. - Copying information from computer-based sources (i.e. the internet). - FACILITATING ACADEMIC DISHONESTY Students should not knowingly or negligently allow their academic work to be used by other students and presented as another's work.
 This act of aiding others is an academically dishonest act which violates the academic integrity policy.
 The students who are supplying the materials, even though not benefiting academically, are as guilty as the students who follow through on the act of dishonesty.
-Students may not use other students' work or materials not authorized by the instructor during tests and in completing assignments.
-Examples of academic dishonesty are: presenting someone else's work as one's own in order to obtain a grade or credit, copying homework, stealing tests, selling or passing tests, copying or sharing answers between classes (this includes text messages/e-mails), using "cheat sheets" or other materials not authorized by the instructor.
+Students may not use other students' work or materials not authorized by the instructor during tests and in completing assignments. - Examples of academic dishonesty are: - Presenting someone else's work as one's own in order to obtain a grade or credit. - Copying homework. - · Stealing tests. - Selling or passing tests. - Copying or sharing answers between classes (this includes text messages/e-mails). - Using "cheat sheets" or other materials not authorized by the instructor. - Any violation of the Academic Integrity Policy will result in disciplinary action taken by the classroom teacher or administration in situations in which repeated violations have occurred. - Violations of the Academic Integrity Policy may result in an academic penalty including, but not limited to, one of the following: - Denial of credit - Removal from class - Suspension from school - Expulsion.